 Bennett Hall is a three-floor co-educational residence hall.
 It opened in 2000, but was named Bennett Hall to honor former Ottawa University Trustee Ransom Bennett in 2003.
 Bennett Hall offers suite-style living.
-Each suite has a common living room and double bedrooms.
+Most suites have a common living room and double bedrooms.
 The hall also has four first-floor apartments.
 A common laundry facility is located on each floor, and study areas and lounges are located throughout the building.
 There is a full-size kitchen on the second floor.
-Vending is located on the first and third floors.
+Vending is located on the first floor.